alanmmckay/KLEINcompiler/README.txt

     -print-one.kln
     -AST_node.py
     -code-generator.py

+    How to run:
+    ./kleinc programs/print-one.kln

     Code Generator Description:
     The first phase of the code generator is that it starts jumping to the main function and then saves all of the registers.
 It then executes the body code and restores the registers.
 Lastly , it handles the literals and the print statement.

+    Documentation:
+    - in doc directory inside of codgen director.

     What is not finished:
     -better register management